GALLIFORMES Temminck, 1820

 How to piece together the Phasianinae subfamily had been a little tricky, but a consistent picture has now emerged.
 The current order is based on Kimball et al. (2011), which includes most of the species in the subfamily.
 Other than including more taxa, it is quite similar to the results of Kimball and Braun (2008).
 Phasianinae is their “erectile clade”.
 I have divided it into tribes to better show the relationships of the various groups.
 As you can see by their membership, these tribes generally correspond to what we think of as natural groupings.
 Bao et al. (2010) is generally consistent with the present arrangement of the Phasianinae.
 Crowe et al. (2006a) suggested that the turkeys and Perdix partridges might be sister genera, but that has gotten little support from recent analyses.

 Not surprisingly, part of the reconstruction of the Phasianidae involved moving some of the species to new genera.
 Crowe et al. (2006a) found two species that were quite wrongly placed: the Stone Partridge (Ptilopachus petrosus) and Nahan's Francolin (now Nahan's Partridge, Ptilopachus nahani), both of which ended up in the new world quail (Odontophoridae).
 When Crowe et al. (1992, with a different set of co-authors) had reorganized the francolins, they noted that Nahan's Francolin didn't appear to be a francolin.
 That reorganization is mostly supported by the new paper, but one other francolin proved problematic.
-The Crested Francolin, which they had already reassigned to the genus Peliperdix, is now Dendroperdix sephaena, although it remains in the junglefowl/francolin subfamily, Gallinae.
+The Crested Francolin, which they had already reassigned to the genus Peliperdix, is now Dendroperdix sephaena, although it remains in the junglefowl/francolin subfamily, Gallini.

 Rollulinae: Asiatic Partridges Bonaparte, 1850 (1848)

-- Rubeho Forest Partridge, Xenoperdix obscurata
+- Rubeho Forest Partridge, Xenoperdix obscuratus

 - Udzungwa Forest Partridge, Xenoperdix udzungwensis